HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/customer-portal.md

 **3.** Click **Save** at the top right of the settings page.

-Customers can now change their payment method from the order status page available after checkout or using the **View your order** link in the their order confirmation email.
+Customers can now access a portal using the order status page and change their payment method.
+This page is accessible after checkout or using the **View your order** link in the their order confirmation email.